 Bulldog Drummond has, much like the character of Nick Carter (the detective and spy, not the boy band idol), a very long pedigree.
 He got his start in the 1920s in a series of stories revolving around a man who returns from the trenches of World War One to find peaceful intolerably dull.
 He begins to hire himself out as a private eye and all-around global adventurer.
 Written with breakneck action in mind and the pre-World War II British national pride, the stories were embraced by upper-class British schoolboys who would, soon enough, find themselves serving as officers on the front lines of World War II.
 In updating Bulldog for the 60s spy craze, screenwriters Liz Charles-Williams and David Osborn transform him into a high profile insurance investigator with a knack for involving himself in fighting schemes and scams orchestrated by international crime syndicates.
 I always thought insurance investigators did things like try to determine of some guy faked the theft of his Thunderbird and thus had to skulk around a lot in garages down South, but I guess they also jet set around the world and flirt with Elke Sommer, though I’m sure if I became one, I’d end up with the car theft case orchestrated by a big burly guy named Scout or Dakota.

 The story in Deadlier than the Male, like most stories if the truth were put bluntly, is not spectacularly original, but the execution is marvelous.
 The script is smartly written and packed with clever dialogue and double entendres that are actually funny and witty, unlike say, the often nonsensical sex joke ramblings spouted by Dean Martin in the Matt Helm film (which, don’t get me wrong, are glorious in their own ragged way even if I constantly make fun of them).
-Bulldog Drummond is a determined and likeable lead, even though the real stars here are Elke and Sylvia.
+Bulldog Drummond is a determined and likeable lead, even though the real stars here are Elke and Sylva.
 As was the case in the Matt Helm novels, the wicked women are often the most complex and best fleshed-out characters, and this movie does not prove to be the exception.
 Bulldog’s the hero.
 We know what he’s going to do and who he’ll judo chop.
 But the girls are unpredictable, fierce, and perverse in the almost childlike pleasure they take in the business of killing and torturing men.
 Clad in an array of graceful cocktail wear, evening gowns, and bikinis, they are a sight most pleasing to the eye.

 Elke Sommer plays the more sultry Irma Eckman – not exactly the sexiest name you might think, but then, pretty much anything attached to Elke Sommer is going to fall victim to the woman’s undeniable and near overwhelming sensuality.
 Elke Sommer – now this is a sexy woman, and she carries herself in this film with an easy and natural grace that makes it easy to believe any man would succumb to her charms even he expected to be harpooned at the end of things.

-And then there’s Croatian beauty Sylvia Koscina, just as gorgeous but more playful and coquettish, more flirtatious and at the same time, infinitely more delighted by dealing pain that her more professional counterpart.
-Up until I saw Deadlier than the Male, I’d only seen Sylvia in her two Hercules films (Hercules and Hercules Unchained, both with Steve Reeves) and Mario Bava’s delightfully bizarre Lisa and the Devil (also with Elke Sommer in the lead role).
+And then there’s Croatian beauty Sylva Koscina, just as gorgeous but more playful and coquettish, more flirtatious and at the same time, infinitely more delighted by dealing pain that her more professional counterpart.
+Up until I saw Deadlier than the Male, I’d only seen Sylva in her two Hercules films (Hercules and Hercules Unchained, both with Steve Reeves) and Mario Bava’s delightfully bizarre Lisa and the Devil (also with Elke Sommer in the lead role).
 She was given very little to do in the Hercules films beyond cry and look out the window at the say and say, “Hercules my love, you’ve been gone these many years.
 When shall you return to my love?”
 Her part in Lisa and the Devil was relatively small but memorable, especially if you’ve seen the extra spicy uncut love scene between and her and well-known Italian genre actor Gabriele Tinti.
 Other than that though, the film focuses primarily, as the title would suggest, Lisa (Elke Sommer) and The Devil (Telly Savalas), and Koscina is little more than window dressing.

-With Deadlier than the Male, Sylvia really gets to flex her flirtatious sex appeal and showcase a comedic and charismatic acting skill that will suckerpunch you with how deliciously cute she is even when she’s giggling to herself as she ties you up and cuts your throat.
+With Deadlier than the Male, Sylva really gets to flex her flirtatious sex appeal and showcase a comedic and charismatic acting skill that will suckerpunch you with how deliciously cute she is even when she’s giggling to herself as she ties you up and cuts your throat.
 Together with Elke, they’re one of the most devastating screen combinations ever.
 There is enough sex appeal and beauty on that screen to make a grown man weep.

 Not to leave the ladies out of things, Richard Johnson is wonderful as the stylishly square Bulldog Drummond.
 Although he hasn’t Sean Connery’s rough and edgy raw sex appeal, he’s still a good-looking guy, the kind of good looking you can relate to the real world.
 I bet you could still depend on him to get the chores done even if he had to kill dastardly evil spies earlier that day.
 He’s solid but not excessively spectacular, and his reserved manner hides the fact that if he needs to he can outshoot and out-judo any henchman who gets in his way – and plenty of henchmen will get in his way.
 Mastermind Nigel Green’s castle lair is crawling with karate masters and a bevy of beautiful gals trained to pleasure or kill a man, or more likely, pleasure and kill a man.
 As Nigel Green, actor Carl Peterson is perfectly serviceable but ultimately overshadowed by his more flamboyant chief hitwomen.